yomanmf/stack/README.md

 const stack = new Stack();
 const Stack = require('stack');

+//Add a new element to stack
+stack.push(value)

+//Remove first element from stack and return value stack.pop()

+//Return first element
+stack.peek()

-stack.push(value) - add a new element to stack stack.pop() - remove first element from stack and return value stack.peek() - return first element stack.isEmpty() - returns  true|false in case if there is an element in stack
+//Returns  true|false in case if there is an element in stack stack.isEmpty()
 ```
 ![Current status](http://i1.kym-cdn.com/photos/images/original/000/234/739/fa5.jpg)